Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: Application for discrete value selection

 \subsection{The integer Rosenbrock function for test}

-\ The continuous Rosenbrock function has been widely studied as a benchmark.
-Considering that the Rosenbrock function also has many integer local minima, in this paper, it is the first time to use it as a benchmark for integer programming problem.
+The continuous Rosenbrock function has been widely studied as a benchmark.
+Considering that the Rosenbrock function also has many integer local minima, in this paper, it is the first time to use it as a benchmark for integer optimization problem.
 The integer Rosenbrock function is defined as

-It is not difficult to find that $x = (x_1, \cdots, x_n)$ for any $x_i = 0, i = 1, \cdots, n$ is a local minimum of the integer Rosenbrock function.\\ The parameters setting is the same to that of MAX-CUT instances except the maximum number of iterations, which is specified as 10, 20, 100, 200, 500, 2000 for $n = 5, 10, 20, 50, 100, 200$, respectively.
-Under the circumstance, 0.1, 0.15, 0.35, 0.6, 1.5, 6.0 seconds are consumed correspondingly.
-Experimental results for integer Rosenbrock function are given in Table \ref{irosenbrock}.
+It is not difficult to find that $x = (x_1, \cdots, x_n)$ for any $x_i = 0, i = 1, \cdots, n$ is a local minimum of the integer Rosenbrock function.\\ The parameters setting is the same to that of Maxcut instances except the maximum number of iterations, which is specified at 10 times of the problem dimension.
+The population size for integer GA is the same to \textit{SE}, while the maximum iterations of GA is four times as that of discrete STA.
+Experimental results for integer Rosenbrock function are given in Table \ref{irosenbrock}. \end{multicols}

-\\ As can be seen from Table \ref{irosenbrock}, both the simple STA and the dynamic STA do well in the low dimensional cases.
-For large scale problem, the simple STA begins to have poor performance and even fails to find the global optimum.
-On the other hand, the dynamic STA is more robust and adaptable, which verifies the Theorem 2 that dynamic STA has higher probability to gain global optimum than the simple STA.
+\begin{multicols}{2} As can be seen from Table \ref{irosenbrock}, all of these algorithms do well in the low dimensional cases.
+For large scale problem, discrete STA is much superior to integer GA, but the DSTAI begins to have poor performance when the dimension is larger than 500.
+On the other hand, the results obtained by DSTAII are much more satisfactory.